citrusframework/citrus/modules/citrus-samples/README.txt

 CITRUS SAMPLE APPLICATIONS

-  The Citrus samples applications try to demonstrate how Citrus works with different message transports.
-The projects are executable with ANT and should give you a detailed picture how to execute Citrus test cases.
+  The Citrus samples applications try to demonstrate how Citrus works in different integration test scenarios.
+The projects are executable with Maven or ANT and should give you a detailed picture how Citrus testing works.

-  In the reference documentation you can find a detailed description of the sample applications.
+  In the reference documentation you can also find detailed descriptions of the sample applications.

-INSTALLATION & PRECONDITIONS
+PRECONDITIONS

   See the preconditions for using the Citrus sample applications: